Message Dispatchers and Consumers

 return manifest in ["OrderResponse", "DoPayment"]

-library to implement method overloading on the process
+on the singledispatch library to implement method overloading on the process function,

 of complex consumers faster and cleaner.